Perimenopause Rage: All the Anger!

 What is going on here?
 Starting sometime in your late thirties to your mid-forties, your hormones start to fluctuate wildly.
 Specifically, your estrogen levels are going nuts and your progesterone level is declining.
 Progesterone is a natural antidepressant and also prevents anxiety.
 When your estrogen drops, so do your serotonin and other mood- and stress-moderating brain chemicals.
 This dance can continue for a while until your hormones stop the wild fluctuations and your body gets used to your new chemistry.

 As a result, irritations, annoyances, frustrations can escalate to rage in an instant.
-This is further complicated by the above-mentioned hot flashes, fatigue, etc.
+This is further complicated by the above-mentioned hot flashes in menopause, fatigue, etc.

 Brain chemicals called “neurotransmitters” (serotonin, dopamine, epinephrine, aka adrenaline) are chemical messengers that allow brain cells to talk to one another.
 They are all involved in the development of perimenopausal rage.

 When you have high levels of dopamine and serotonin, your emotions and reactions to events are more positive, and you are able to let things go more easily.

 When levels are low, and you encounter an event that spikes your adrenaline and triggers your fight-or-flight response, you are much more likely to fly into a rage.
 So, when a team member fails to deliver, or your boss is demanding that your performance be better, or you are threatened by a peer, instant rage can take hold of you.